Lock, Stock and Two Smoking Barrels, 1998

 The hall has since been seen as the ‘Lyon’s Corner House’ tea room in which Robbie Turner (James McAvoy) meets up with Cecilia Tallis (Keira Knightley) after joining the army to escape prison in Atonement.
 Conveniently, this busy location used to house the London Film Office.

-The country house robbed by the inept Scousers is Dorney Court, a Tudor manor house near Maidenhead in Berkshire.
-It was also seen onscreen as the home of the Earl of Arundel in Shekhar Kapur’s Elizabeth, with Cate Blanchett as the Virgin Queen, the house of explorer John Speke in Bob Rafelson’s 1989 Mountains of the Moon, and the country estate where Amanda Donohue is (apparently) murdered by John Hannah in Rob Walker’s 2000 Circus.
+The country house robbed by the inept Scousers (Liverpudlians) is Dorney Court, a Tudor manor house near Maidenhead in Berkshire.
+It was also seen onscreen as the home of the Earl of Arundel in Shekhar Kapur’s Elizabeth, with Cate Blanchett as the Virgin Queen, and then as the home of Sir Walter Raleigh in the same director’s follow-up Elizabeth, The Golden Age, as well the house of explorer John Speke in Bob Rafelson’s 1989 Mountains of the Moon, and the country estate where Amanda Donohue is (apparently) murdered by John Hannah in Rob Walker’s 2000 Circus.